maubanel/p4v-unreal/workspaces/README.md

 Now you can pick a **Workspace name:** starting with your P4 user name and the device I am using.
 I set mine to `maubanel-laptop`.
 Try not to use spaces in your names as it will make it easier if you have to use command line.

 Select a folder to place it in.
 I am putting it in the root of my only drive `c:\p4`.
+This folder does not have to exist as **P4V** will create it for you.
+Don't make the name too long.

 ![p4 workspace on c drive](images/nameWorkspace.png)